-This training series shows community groups (youth groups, Ward Development Committees, farmer groups, women's groups, family businesses, sports clubs, church groups) how to run their organisation over a five-year cycle.
+This training series helps community groups (youth groups, farmer groups, women's groups, family businesses, sports clubs, church groups, Ward committees) to run their organisation over a five-year cycle.
 It shows community groups how to be well-managed, well-governed, and self-reliant.
-It also shows community groups how to apply to and work with outside organisations that can give support (Government, companies, resource industries, NGOs).
+It also shows community groups how to apply to and work with outside organisations that can give support (Government, Churches, companies, resource industries, NGOs).
 Each training handbook is practical and step-by-step.
 It leaves the community group with a recipe to follow to put the training into practice.

-This training series can be used to directly train people in community groups, as long as good follow up mentoring and support is provided to help them put it into practice.
-However, in most cases the best way to use this training series is to train the people who work with community groups (Community Develoment Workers, community volunteers, fieldworkers, Government officers, extension workers, community liason officers) so they can work with a community group and show them what to do.
+This training series can be used to directly train people in community groups, provided there is good follow-up mentoring and support to help them put it into practice.
+However, in most cases the best way to use this training series is to train Community Development Workers.
+A Community Development Worker is anyone who works with and in communities to help facilitate development (e.g., Pastors, Ward committee members, women leaders, volunteers, Government officers, extension workers, community liaison officers, retired public servants, grade 12 leavers).
+If Community Development Workers know what to do, they can show community groups how to do it.

-- KAMAPIM OL PRAIORITI.
-EVERY FIVE YEARS CONFIRM YOUR GROUP'S VISION AND MISSIONS, AND IDENTIFY PRIORITIES TO ACHIEVE YOUR MISSIONS PRIORITIES TO DO YOURSELF (ROAD A) AND PRIORITIES THAT WILL NEED HELP TO ACHIEVE (ROAD B).
-AND DEVELOP AN ORGANISATION PROFILE. - (2) KAMAPIM OL EKSEN PLEN.
+- (ROAD A) AND IDENTIFY PRIORITIES TO ACHIEVE YOUR MISSIONS PRIORITIES TO DO YOURSELF (ROAD A) AND PRIORITIES THAT WILL NEED HELP TO ACHIEVE (ROAD B).
+AND DEVELOP AN ORGANISATION PROFILE. - EXAMAPIM OL EKSEN PLEN.
 PREPARE AN ANNUAL PLAN AND BUDGET AND ANY PROJECT PLANS IF YOU NEED THEM.
 ACTION YOUR ROAD A PRIORITIES.
 ACTION YOUR FIVE-YEAR PLAN. - SETIM GUTPELA KASTOM BILONG RONIM GRUP.
 COME UP WITH WOK MAK FOR PRINCIPLES OF GOOD GOVERNANCE.
 MAMA LO FOR YOUR GROUP.
 DEVELOP A CONSTITUTION. - WOK BILONG MENEJA NA MEMBA NA LIDA.
 THE ROLES AND RESPONSIBILITIES OF THE BOARD OF MANAGEMENT AND THE MEMBERS OF THE GROUP AND THE LEADERS. - FINANCIAL MANAGEMENT MANUAL.
-A PRACTICAL AND POLICY GUIDE FOR THE BOARD OF MANAGEMENT TO HELP THEM MANAGE THE FINANCES OF THE ORGANISATION. - RESEARCH YOUR BUSINESS IDEAS (kamapim bisnis plen part 1).
+A PRACTICAL GUIDE TO HELP AN ORGANISATION MANAGE THEIR FINANCES.
+FINANCIAL PLANNING, CONTROL, MONITORING, AND REPORTING. - RESEARCH YOUR BUSINESS IDEAS (kamapim bisnis plen part 1).
 HOW TO WORK WITH YOUR GROUP TO RESEARCH YOUR BUSINESS IDEAS (MARKET RESEARCH). - ANALYSE AND DECIDE ON A BUSINESS IDEA (kamapim bisnis plen part 2).
 HOW TO WORK WITH YOUR GROUP TO GLASIM NA SKELIM YOUR BUSINESS IDEAS. - DEVELOP A BUSINESS PLAN (kamapim bisnis plen part 3).
 HOW TO WORK WITH YOUR GROUP TO DEVELOP A BUSINESS PLAN.